MyMICDS/MyMICDS-v2/API Endpoints.md

 - `firstName` - First name
 - `lastName` - Last name
 - `grad-year` - Year user graudates from high school.
 - `teacher` - If teacher or faculty, give this any value.
 If set this will override any `grad-year` parameter.
-This matches the behavior of regular HTML checkboxes which will automatically set the value to 'on' if they are checked, and not submit any value if they are not checked. _(Optional, by default user will not be a teacher.)_
+This matches the behavior of regular HTML checkboxes which will automatically set the value to 'on' if they are checked, and not submit any value if they are not checked.
+It will also ignore teacher if set to false.
+Overrides graduation year. _(Optional, by default user will not be a teacher.)_

 #### Response
 - `error` - Null if success, string containing error if failure.